autodesk-platform-services/aps-model.properties-postman.collection/README.md

 The post test script of **0.
 GET two versions of same model** gets two version urn of one model in the folder.
 In the sample, the two versions of Audubon_Mechanical.rvt in [Revit models](./DemoModels) are used.
 You can also hard-coded the two urns with the variables: __prevVersionUrn__, __curVersionUrn__

 follow the sequence to run the endpoints one by one.
 It will investigate the diff. check the diff indexing status, download manifes, fields, raw properties data of the diff.
-It will also post a query, and get the properties data which meet the query condition. check the size and content of the results of raw properties and query properties.
+It will also post a query, and get the properties data which meet the query condition. check the size and content of raw properties and query properties.
+In theory, raw properties have more data than query properties.

 ### Tutorial: Query Language Reference